Logo

 • Buy materials in bulk for reduced prices.

-• Compare prices and services from different embroiderers before deciding.
+• Compare prices and services from different embroiders before deciding.

-Cost Of Embroidery Digitizing Vs Vector Art Service By “The Embroiderer”.
+Cost Of Embroidery Digitizing Vs Vector Art Service By “The Embroider”.

 • Cost for logo digitizing: $8-$15per logo or $1 per thousand stitches.